-Decatur to begin yearlong construction of Commerce Drive cycle trackA rendering of the proposed cycle track.
+Decatur to begin yearlong construction of Commerce Drive cycle trackA rendering of the cycle track.
 Photo obtained via the city of Decatur.

 Construction on the Commerce Drive cycle track – a project to bring more bicycle lanes to downtown Decatur – will begin next week on Monday, April 22, according to a news update from the city of Decatur.

 With the project approved in February, the city partnered with the PATH Foundation to build the cycle track, also known as protected bicycle lanes, on Commerce Drive between Clairemont Avenue and West Trinity Place and on West Trinity Place from Commerce Drive to North McDonough Street, where it will connect with the recently completed North McDonough cycle track.